We aim to showcase our research, inspire the younger generation, engage with the local community and raise debate on the impact of science on society.

 Outreach Working Group

 The Outreach Working Group promotes the value of public engagement.
 The group develops and monitors a structured outreach and engagement programme for the department.
-Contact Emma Morris, the Public Engagement Coordinator.
+Contact Louise King, the Communications Officer.